Chart Color Schemes

 Lyndhurst's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Lyndhurst's health outcomes show excellent results based on AreaSearch's assessment.
+Lyndhurst's health outcomes show excellent results according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.

-Private health cover is high at approximately 54% of Lyndhurst's total population (~4874 people), compared to Greater Melbourne's 56.7%.
-The most prevalent conditions are asthma (5.7%) and diabetes (3.9%), with 83.5% of residents reporting no medical ailments, higher than Greater Melbourne's 72.6%.
-Lyndhurst has 7.3% of residents aged 65 and over (661 people), lower than Greater Melbourne's 15.1%.
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+Private health cover is high at approximately 54% of the total population (~4,874 people), slightly leading the average SA2 area rate of 56.7% in Greater Melbourne.
+The most prevalent medical conditions are asthma (5.7%) and diabetes (3.9%), while 83.5% of residents report being completely free from medical ailments compared to 72.6% across Greater Melbourne.
+Lyndhurst has a lower percentage of seniors aged 65 and over at 7.2% (652 people) than Greater Melbourne's 15.1%.
+Health outcomes among seniors are particularly strong, aligning with national rankings similar to those of the general population.

 Frequently Asked Questions - Health